k-nuth/secp256k1-cpp/README.md

 Build steps
 -----------

-The *Knuth* libraries can be installed on Linux, macOS, FreeBSD, Windows and others.
-These binaries are pre-built for the most usual operating system/compiler combinations and hosted in an online repository.
-If there are no pre-built binaries for your platform, a build from source will be attempted.

-So, for any platform, an installation can be performed in 2 simple steps:
+Library installation can be performed in 3 simple steps:

 1. Install the Knuth build helper:
 ```